Hilbert–Huang transform: Mode mixing problem

 Mode mixing problem happens during the EMD process.
-Straightforward implementation of sifting procedure produces mode mixing due to IMF mode rectification.
-Specific signal may not be separated into the same IMFs every time.
-This problem makes it hard to implement feature extraction, model training and pattern recognition since the feature is no longer fixed in one labeling index.
+A straightforward implementation of the sifting procedure produces mode mixing due to IMF mode rectification.
+Specific signals may not be separated into the same IMFs every time.
+This problem makes it hard to implement feature extraction, model training, and pattern recognition since the feature is no longer fixed in one labeling index.
 Mode mixing problem can be avoided by including an intermittence test during the HHT process.